 “Every experience I’ve had in my life is a resource in my body.” -Anna Halprin

 Stance on Dance’s Emmaly Wiederholt and photographer Gregory Bartning have teamed up to interview and photograph dancers over 50.
-The finished book, “Beauty is Experience: Dancing 50 and Beyond,” which will be released in May 2017, includes over 50 interviews with dancers ranging in age from 50 to 95, and spanning from Los Angeles up through San Francisco, Eugene, Portland and Seattle.
+The finished book, “Beauty is Experience: Dancing 50 and Beyond,” includes over 50 interviews with dancers ranging in age from 50 to 95, and spanning from Los Angeles up through San Francisco, Eugene, Portland and Seattle.
 The result is a compilation of voices celebrating dance at any and every age.

 Alito Alessi: A Wisdom that Needs to be Experienced

 Linda Austin: The Willingness to Keep Going